-You know what I think is absolutely lush?
+Do you know what I think is absolutely lush?
 Supporting other people.
 It’s one of my most favourite things to do.
 You should never forget your roots, you should never get too arrogant or too big for your boots.
 Bloggers, you’ll know I’m referencing THAT Cosmo article!
-So when Diane who writes over at Studio Nailz & Beauty organised her very first influencer event for her role at Kiehl’s on Blackett Street, Newcastle I was so excited to go along.
+So when Diane who writes over at Studio Nailz & Beauty organised her very first influencer event.
+For her role at Kiehl’s on Blackett Street, Newcastle I was so excited to go along.

-Arriving at the store we were given the red carpet royal treatment with red rope barriers greeting us and a Bubble Bath Cocktail made by the mixologists from The Alchemist across the road handed to us as we entered.
+Arriving at the store we were given the red carpet royal treatment.
+With red rope barriers greeting us and a Bubble Bath Cocktail made by mixologists.
+From The Alchemist across the road handed to us as we entered.

 The knowledge about the products and the friendly relaxed environment really made for an enjoyable evening.
 Massive kudos to Diane for a fabulous event and to introducing me to the world of Kiehl’s which I’m excited to discover more of.

 If you’ve not visited your local Kiehl’s store before you really ought to the simple branding but highly effective skincare products will have you wishing you had discovered them sooner.